glotzerlab/signac-examples/projects/flow.hoomd.lj/README.md

 - This creates the `workspace/`, which holds all of our `jobs`.
 Each `job` has its own directory, named by the job's unique `id` (something like `87c7fccdea3531da704bbae95e95e914`).
 - If you look in these directories, you'll see `signac_statepoint.json`.
 This is a json file that contains the statepoint parameters for that job.
-- NOTE: The job's `id` is generated specifically for the dict containing the statepoint parameters, so do not directly change the directory name or `signac_statepoint.json` directly.
+- NOTE: The job's `id` is generated specifically for the dict containing the statepoint parameters, so do not edit the directory name or `signac_statepoint.json`.

-2. All of the operations we will be performing on our data is stored in `project.py`.
+2. All of the operations we will be performing on our data are defined in `project.py`.
 An operation is a function with `job` as its only argument that signac-flow recognizes as a part of your workflow.
-    - You can tell which methods are operations because they will have the `@MyProject.operation` decorator, which tells signac that this method is to be treated as an operation.
+    - You can tell which methods are operations because they will have the `@MyProject.operation` decorator, which tells signac-flow that this method is to be treated as an operation associated with `MyProject`.
     - `operation`s typically have pre- and post- conditions.
-This is how signac knows when the operation should be run.
+This is how signac-flow knows when the operation should be run.
 For example, the `initialize()` function has no pre-condition because it must be run first, but has `@MyProject.post.isfile('init.gsd')` as a post-condition.
-This post-condition means that the operation will *not* be run if `init.gsd` exists.
+This post-condition means that the operation will *not* be run if `init.gsd` exists in the job directory.

-3. Now run let's run the operations:
+3. Now let's run the operations:

 - First run a status check: